leonardoalt/dl_symb_exec_sol/README.md

 `symb_run(type(Analyzed).runtimeCode)`, as seen in the tests.

-Note that the settings in this repo are **not** using the Solidity compiler's optimizers on purpose.
+Note that the settings in this repo are **not** using the Solidity compiler's optimizer on purpose.
-The optimizer itself already removes this branch from the bytecode.
+The optimizer itself already removes some of these branches from the bytecode.
-It is likely that most (or all) the cases that this engine could optimize are already covered by the compiler.
+It is likely that many of the the cases that this engine could optimize are already covered by the compiler.
+You will likely notice test result differences if you enable/disable the optimizer settings in`foundry.toml`.
 Need to run more tests.

 Difference Logic (DL)